 |U.S. President George W Bush, in his State of the Union address, describes Iran as part of an "axis of evil".
 The U.S. accuses Iran of seeking to develop a secret nuclear weapons program and refuses to rule out the "military option" in dealing with Iran.

 Bush branded Iran as part of an "axis of evil"

 United States is openly attempting to "promote democracy" in Iran by

 budgeting $3 million for various Iranian groups.
-Iran's ambassador to
+Iran's

 CIA Analysis Finds Iran Not Developing Nuclear Weapons (read) yet the Bush administration continues to claim Iran is threatening the world with it's supposed nuclear pursuit.

 Iran's account of its nuclear program failed to satisfy the U.S.

 ||In January, U.S. troops were authorized to kill Iranian "operatives" in Iraq (read), and Israel was reportedly preparing to bomb Iranian nuclear facilities (read).

 "American forces could be using their two USAF bases in Bulgaria and

 one at Romania's Black Sea coast to launch an attack on Iran in April,"